Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

 Devin Booker Insights vs. the Clippers

+- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's tries from beyond the arc.

-- Booker's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- Conceding 113.1 points per game, the Clippers are the 12th-ranked team in the NBA defensively.

-- The Clippers are the 12th-best defensive squad in the NBA, giving up 113.1 points per contest.

-- The Clippers are the 13th-ranked team in the NBA, conceding 43.1 rebounds per game.
+- Conceding 43.1 rebounds per contest, the Clippers are the 13th-ranked team in the NBA.

-- The Clippers give up 25 assists per game, 10th-ranked in the league.

-- Looking at 3-pointers, the Clippers have conceded 12.2 makes per contest, 12th in the league.
+- Looking at 3-pointers, the Clippers are ranked 12th in the league, allowing 12.2 makes per game.

 Devin Booker vs. the Clippers